 One of the most relevant issues relating to deaf people is in article 9.

 Accessibility – “To enable persons with disabilities to live independently and participate fully in all aspects of life.”

 Point ‘e’ states “to provide forms of live assistance and intermediaries, including professional sign language interpreters.”

 The committee has remarked to the UK government that they must “ensure that legislation provides the right to educated high-quality sign language interpretation…in all spheres of life.”
 This is the key loophole in current UK law, as identified by the British Deaf Association (BDA).

 The BSL Act

 This statement was made back in 2017.
-Here is the UK, we are still waiting to follow in the footsteps of the BSL Scotland Act and the Irish Sign Language Act.
+Here in the UK, we are still waiting to follow in the footsteps of the BSL Scotland Act and the Irish Sign Language Act.

 The natural next step would be to follow the precedent set by Scotland and Ireland.
 This would allow Deaf BSL users to be more vocal about their needs.
 It would be fantastic to think that with the power of the UNCRPD, we could see a BSL Act in England.
-This could only happen once Brexit if over and the dust has settled of course.
+This could only happen once Brexit is over and the dust has settled, of course.